-Rosdolsky was from 1915 an active socialist in West Ukraine and a member of the Drahomanov Circles and later a leader of the Communist Party of West Ukraine – which was closed down by Stalin.
+Rosdolsky was from 1915 an active young socialist in West Ukraine and a member of the Drahomanov Circles, he later became a leader of the Communist Party of West Ukraine – which was closed down by Stalin.
 Rosdolsky was a supporter of the Left-Opposition to Stalinism and a lifelong defender of Ukrainian national rights.

-In 1942 Rosdolsky was arrested by the Gestapo in Krakow for aiding Jews and taken to Auschwitz; he spent the war there and survived to make his testimony.
-Rosdolsky’s memoir is not only a testament his perspective after such horror is something from which our generation can take inspiration.
+In 1942 Rosdolsky was arrested by the Gestapo in Krakow for aiding Jews and taken to Auschwitz; he spent the war there and survived to publish his testimony.
+Rosdolsky’s memoir is not only a testament written after such horror but is something from which our generation can take inspiration.

 This translation has been made by the historian John-Paul Himka.